 What questions should I ask at my child’s first asthma-related doctor’s appointment?

-Respiratory viruses and indoor allergens such as dust, cockroaches, mice, cats, and dogs are common childhood asthma triggers, says Dr. Bryant-Stephens.
+Respiratory viruses and indoor allergens such as dust, cockroaches, mice, cats, and dogs are common triggers for asthma in children, says Dr. Bryant-Stephens.
 Mold, cold and dry air, tobacco smoke, and seasonal allergies such as grass or ragweed, can also trigger wheezing and other symptoms.
 The fall and spring allergy seasons and the viruses associated with fall and winter can worsen asthma as well.
 Stress, depression, weather changes, and very strong emotions—such as laughing or crying—can also trigger asthma.

 What changes can I make at home to help manage my child’s asthma?

-Many children with asthma also have allergies, says Dr. Guilbert, so she suggests that children with allergy symptoms undergo allergy testing to determine what they're specifically allergic to, if anything.
-"If I know what allergies they have, I can give them very specific advice about what to avoid," says Dr. Guilbert.
+Many children with asthma also have allergies, says Dr. Guilbert, so she suggests that children with allergy symptoms undergo allergy testing to determine what they’re specifically allergic to if anything.
+“If I know what allergies they have, I can give them very specific advice about what to avoid,” says Dr. Guilbert.
 In general, you should use dust mite cover on pillows and mattresses, keep a clean kitchen to prevent cockroaches, vacuum regularly, and wash pets consistently.
-Check out these 11 weird things that make allergies worse.

 What medications are needed to control asthma and how often will my child need them?

 Doctors prescribe controller medications, which are inhaled corticosteroids, to be taken daily to control the inflammation in the airways associated with asthma.
 These work better the more consistently they are used.
-"In addition, for acute symptoms we use rescue medicine, which is a form of albuterol.
-Children can take that whenever they need to, for example if it seems like they are short of breath," says Dr. Bryant-Stephens.
+“In addition, for acute symptoms, we use rescue medicine, which is a form of albuterol.
+Children can take that whenever they need to, for example, if it seems like they are short of breath,” says Dr. Bryant-Stephens.
 She also recommends keeping all asthma medications together and monitoring when medications need to be refilled so that the child never is without his or her medicine.
 Additionally, having a spacer device, a tube that attaches to the inhaler, to help your child inhale the medication correctly is important and something to ask your provider about.
-Check out this list of foods that make asthma better—and worse.)
+(Here’s how to keep fall allergy and asthma flare-ups under control.)

-Do the medications used to treat asthma have any side effects?
+Do the medications used to treat asthma in children have side effects?

 Most children tolerate asthma medications quite well.
 While side effects are rare and minimal, some can occur.
 “If children overuse the albuterol, it can cause the heart rate to get a little faster; usually it doesn’t,” says Dr. Bryant-Stephens.
 “If you use it as instructed, you don’t get into trouble.”
 The acute side effects of controller medications are very low, but it’s possible that they can affect a child’s growth by about one centimeter or half-inch after being taken for a period of time.
 If overused, Bryant-Stephens says inhaled corticosteroids can cause some side effects from the adrenal gland being stimulated, although it’s rare.
 Often doctors often recommend follow-up appointments every three months so they can evaluate the dosage and determine if children need more or less medication.
 “If your child’s asthma is controlled on the medication that he or she is on, we may be able to lower the dosage and minimize any side effects,” says Dr. Bryant-Stephens.